 About Jesse White

-Jesse White is the Illinois Secretary of State.
+Until his retirement in 2023, Jesse White was the longest serving Illinois Secretary of State.
 He was elected to the post on November 3, 1998 by a margin of over 450,000 votes.
 He was sworn into office on January 11, 1999.
 He has served as the 37th Secretary of State since 1999.
 He is the longest serving and first African-American to hold this position.

 Prior to his election as IL Secretary of State, White was the Recorder of Deeds of Cook County, the nation’s second largest Recorder of Deeds office.
 He was elected to the post in 1992 and re-elected in 1996.